What you need to know before buying your campervan awning

 For the tent awnings (inflatable or pole) you need to mount a combi rail to your van.
 We recommend the Vamoose Awning Rail, however there are a few different products on the market.

 Once mounted, the awning rail allows you to feed any standard awning through the gap which connects the awning securely to your van.
 Combi rails are mounted to the van by drilling holes and using glue and sealant to secure.
 Mounting a combi rail is a permanent alteration to the vehicle.

 Wind Out Awnings - like the Fiamma

 Obviously the instructions vary between the different models.
 You’ll need to find out which mounting bracket you need for your vehicle type.
-We’ve tried to make this pretty clear here, however if you have any questions just get in touch.

-Next clean the surface where the bracket is going to be mounted on your van.
+Once you're ready to fit the awing.
+Clean the surface where the bracket is going to be mounted on your van.
 Mark the location, and set about drilling the holes.
 Secure the bracket on to the campervan.
 Make sure you test the awning by extending it out to test it is secure.
 Best to this at home, rather than at a campsite for the first time.